 The main town beach and surrounding beaches of Koutsounari, Ferma, Agia Fotia and Myrtos provide excellent swimming, diving and snorkelling.

 In the pastry shops, zacharoplasteia, you will find the Cretan specialities such as kalitsounia and bougatsa.

 During the summer the festival "Kirvia" is celebrated around the region with a great variety of events, music and dance by folk and pop musicians, theatre performances and art exhibitions.

-The infamous Ha Gorge is 13.5 km to the north of town is really a chasm of rock, a climbers paradise.
-Rumour has it that only 11 people have crossed it.
+The dramatic Ha Gorge is 13.5 km to the north of town - a great really a chasm of rock, a climbers paradise.
+Very few people have crossed it.
 Not a gentle walk, but a truly dramatic landscape.

 Thripti Village is 16 km inland from from the city and 1475m above sea level, with magnificent views and mountain scenery, the village annual festival is on 13th and 14th of September.